Jenelle Evans Trolled On Makeup Site By People Leaving Reviews Using Hilariously Fake Names

 Jenelle has not been popular with fans of late.
 This past May, her husband, David Eason, allegedly beat up and then shot their French bulldog, Nugget.
 As a result of the horrific animal cruelty, Evans was fired from her role in Teen Mom 2.

-The North Carolina native was reportedly shocked that she lost her job, and turned to cosmetics — and area she had dabbled in once before — as her next gig.
+The North Carolina native was reportedly shocked that she lost her job, and turned to cosmetics — an area she had dabbled in once before — as her next gig.

 However, fans were not impressed by her enterprise, and slammed the former Teen Mom star on the day of the launch, as covered by The Inquisitr.

 Now, it seems as if the trolling has continued.
-A number of reviews come under flamboyantly false names such as “Hugh Jasshole” and “Mike Oxsmall.”
+A number of reviews come under flamboyantly false names such as “Hugh Jasshole” and “Mike Oxmall.”
 Out of the 30 reviews currently on the website, over half of them appear to be fake.

 Fourteen of them have the similar crass pun names.
-A fifteenth name is Pauline Hankins, the name of the judge who gave Jenelle custody of her children despite the animal abuse, to the distress of Nathan Griffith, her ex-fiancé and father of son Kaiser.
+A 15th name is Pauline Hankins, the name of the judge who gave Jenelle custody of her children despite the animal abuse, to the distress of Nathan Griffith, her ex-fiancé and father of son Kaiser.

-A sixteenth uses the name Regina Phalange, the alter ego of Friends character Phoebe Buffay.
+A 16th uses the name Regina Phalange, the alter ego of Friends character Phoebe Buffay.

 There’s still no recent or new reviews since the crazy comment spammer was posting multiple reviews under silly names.
 Last review was the 12th & it was the jokester.
 Sales aren’t doing well apparently or else jenelle stopped approving the reviews???? pic.twitter.com/94SAOL8SYM